tacha1/GithubSearch/README.md

 ## Behavior Driven Development

 To be able to search a user on github and view all his informations, the projects they have made and their profile.

+### Input

+Enter a username you use on github on search form.